The wise woman builds her house, But the foolish pulls it down with her hands.Proverbs 14:1

 A wise woman builds her house with her man.
 Do not walk away from that truth.

 And though a man might prevail against one who is alone, two will withstand him—a threefold cord is not quickly broken.Ecclesiastes 4:12

 Stand united with your husband and Christ.
 A strand of three is not easily broken.
-Foolish women will tear down her house by dividing that strand of three.
+Foolish women will tear down their houses by dividing that strand of three.

 You can Build a Home of Faith

-You can download all the scripture cards here.
+You can download all the scripture cards from this post here.